|

 Machair, a Gaelic word meaning fertile, low lying, grassy plain, is a very important habitat of the Hebrides.

-Within the inner isles, Coll has highly significant machair, some 680 ha (hectares) compared to, for example, Tiree's 510 ha.
+Within the inner isles, Coll has highly significant machair, some 854 ha (hectares) (source) compared to, for example, Tiree's789 ha (source).
 Worldwide, the West of Scotland hosts 70% of all machair, the other 30% being in Western Ireland.

 There's always been debate as to whether machair is a consequence of geography, geology or......

-Perhaps the answer's similarly obscured with grey like the conflicting ethics of archaeology and grave-robbing?
+Perhaps the answer's similarly obscured with grey like the conflicting views of archaeology vs grave-robbing?

 Geographically, machair is a result of wind-blown shells and sand that significantly alters soils' basicity and porosity.
 Geologically, Coll's machair has formed on some of the oldest and hardest rock to be found, Lewisian Gneiss.
 This rather inert base of gneiss may explain why machair differs to 'dune links/slacks' where soils' compositional elements are quite different.